hafen/rminiconda/README.md

 rminiconda::install_miniconda(name = "my_python")
 ```

 This will place an isolated miniconda installation in a directory called `"my_python` in a base directory that houses all miniconda installations installed through rminiconda.
-The base directory is determined based on the following rules:
+The base directory is determined based on the operating system:

-- If a system environment variable, `R_MINICONDA_PATH` exists, this will be used as the base installation directory.
+- Windows: `%APPDATA%\rminiconda`
-- Otherwise, if the rminiconda package directory is user-writable, this will be used as the base installation directory.
+- Linux: `~/.rminiconda`
-- Otherwise, the directory `~/rminiconda` will be used as the base installation directory.
+- MaxOS: `~/Library/rminiconda`

 You can specify for this installation to be used with reticulate with the following: